zzzprojects/learn-orm/tutorials/fsharp/interfaces.md

 ## Object Expressions

 Object expressions provide a short way to implement an interface.
-It is useful when you do not have to create a named type, and you just want an object that supports the interface methods, without any additional methods.
+It is useful when you do not have to create a named type, and you want an object that supports the interface methods without any additional methods.

 The following example shows the usage of an object expression.